topcoder-platform/community-app/docs/how-to-add-a-new-topcoder-community.md

             - `money-usd` - Prizes are shown in USD (no actual conversion needed);
             - `points` - Points are shown rather than the prizes.
 The points are taken from `drPoints` field of challenge objects.
 There is no prizes tooltip in this case.
     -   `communityId` - *String* - Unique ID of this community.
-    -   `communitySelector` - *Object Array* - Specifies data for the community selection dropdown inside the community header.
-Each object MUST HAVE `label` and `value` string fields, and MAY HAVE `redirect` field.
-If `redirect` field is specified, a click on that option in the dropdown will redirect user to the specified URL.
     -   `groupIds` - *String Array* - Community user groups.
 All members of these groups, or their descendants, will be treated as members of the community. ***Join Community functionality, where available, adds user to the first group from this array.
 Most probably, this behavior will be updated soon.***
     -   `leaderboardApiUrl` - *String* - Endpoint from where the leaderboard data should be loaded.
     -   `logos` - *String Array | Object Array* - Array of image URLs to insert as logos into the left corner of community's header, alternatively the array may contain JS objects of shape